hayleyygregg/AAD118/README.md

 ![Lace Design by Jessica Hische](https://s-media-cache-ak0.pinimg.com/736x/89/6d/d5/896dd5f8a396b9974409008c9a575608.jpg)

-Recently Hische designed book covers for the 'Penguin Drop Cap' Series, inspired by what made her sucessful, her '[Daily Drop Cap](http://www.dailydropcap.com)' Project!
+Recently Hische designed book covers for the 'Penguin Drop Cap' Series, inspired by what made her successful, her '[Daily Drop Cap](http://www.dailydropcap.com)' Project!

 ![Penguin Drop Cap Book Covers](http://www.printmag.com/wp-content/uploads/Penguin-Drop-Caps-covers.png)

 Like Coralie, Hische based each design on the narrative of the story.
-In a [video](https://www.youtube.com/watch?v=xVoAO-DE7zo) I found on Youtube she talked about the covers and explained that she wanted to capture the idea of the book with the drop cap but in a subtile way rather than being highly illustrated.
+In a [video](https://www.youtube.com/watch?v=xVoAO-DE7zo) I found on Youtube she talked about the covers and explained that she wanted to capture the idea of the book with the drop cap but in a subtle way rather than being highly illustrated.
 The video also includes Paul Buckley (the Art Director) who explained that the Drop Cap Series is 26 books from A to Z, so when choosing the colour it was decided it should start at red for A and go down the colour spectrum creating a rainbow of colours when displayed together (similar to Coralie's 'Great Food' series).

 ![Penguin Drop Cap Book Covers](http://www.printmag.com/wp-content/uploads/DropCaps2.jpg)

 This was what inspired one of my ideas for the book covers.
 I had been thinking about what genre I would choose for the project, but I struggled with this because as a child I hated reading.
 It has only been the past couple of years that I have began to read more, and the main reason is to help with studying or learning!
-The last time I done this project, I chose the theme of Childrens Books, so I wanted to do something different.
+The last time I done this project, I chose the theme of Children's Books, so I wanted to do something different.
 Although because I don't read a lot I didn't have a lot of choices, as I strongly believed I needed to have an idea of what the book was about in order to capture the story in the cover, the same way Coralie and Hische did.

 Struggling and running out of time, I decided to go with one of my ideas, Comic Books.
-I had a couple of superheros in mind, but when I researched Batman I realised he was not  part of the [Marvel superheros](http://marvel.com/characters) that my other two ideas (Spiderman and Wolverine) were part of.
+I had a couple of superheroes in mind, but when I researched Batman I realised he was not  part of the [Marvel superheroes](http://marvel.com/characters) that my other two ideas (Spiderman and Wolverine) were part of.
 Therefore I had to choose another character, I thought Iron Man could be quite cool, but I have never seen the movie and thought it wouldn't be the right choice because I don't know a lot about him or the story. ['Guardians of the Galaxy'](http://marvel.com/characters/70/guardians_of_the_galaxy) seemed to be talked about in our lectures and class, and my friend also did a WAP portrait of 'Groot' who I didn't even  know!
 So when I seen Groot I thought it would be quite cool to do him, but again I didn't really know him or the team he is part of so I felt it wasn't right.

 ![Groot Character](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcQ7bsiMkzcHTZ0pXZqydvpWtxCoiYxayrj3lZgXnb3T3ELB_MQ8Xg)